Delano Franklyn

 Delano Franklyn (c.
 November 23, 1959 – February 10, 2023) was a Jamaican attorney-at-Law, a Justice of the Peace and a Notary Public and one of the founding partners of the law firm Wilson & Franklyn.

 In 1998 he was appointed the Chief Advisor to the then Prime Minister of Jamaica, P. J. Patterson.
-In 1999 he was appointed a Justice of the Peace and in 2000, he was one of the distinguished graduates who received the Millennium Award from the Mico Teachers College.
+In 1999 he was appointed a Justice of the Peace.
+In 2000, he was among the distinguished graduates receiving the Millennium Award from the Mico Teachers College.
 In October 2002 he was appointed a Senator and the Minister of State in the Ministry of Foreign Affairs and Foreign Trade with special responsibility for the Jamaican Diaspora and Overseas Communities.